 Your title tag is one of the most important pieces of SEO-friendly text on your website.
 It’s the text that appears in the search engine results pages (SERPs) as the title of your website.
 Make sure to include your top target keywords in this tag, as well as in the meta description tag.

-According to John Reinesch, the SEO director at Chosen Data, “Using your main keyword in your title tag is one of the few things that still has a big impact on your SEO results.
+According to John Reinesch, Digital Marketing Consultant at Exponential Growth, “Using your main keyword in your title tag is one of the few things that still has a big impact on your SEO results.
 The next level to this tactic is not only including your main target keyword but writing the title tag in a way that is compelling and encourages a high click through rate.
 All of the ad headline writing best practices apply to your title tag.
-Across our SaaS SEO and content agency clients we have seen large increases in organic traffic by focusing on improving the organic CTR of our clients top pages.”
+Across our clients we have seen large increases in organic traffic by focusing on improving the organic CTR of our clients top pages.”

 3. Optimize your website content for those keywords